+Grill The Unexpected!
 Move aside burgers.
 There’s a new grill staple in town!
-Living in Hawai’i it’s pretty much grilling season year round, so we like to keep things interesting.
+Living in Hawai’i it’s pretty much grilling season year-round, so we like to keep things interesting.
 Turkey!
 So many different cuts; tenderloin, wings, breasts, ground, drumsticks!
 So.
 Many.
 Options.
-I actually had hard time to choosing which cut to highlight for this post for the National Turkey Federation.
-Turkey tenderloin medallions marinated in coconut aminos, ghee and rosemary, but then my grocer had these sexy looking thighs!
+I actually had a hard time choosing which cut to highlight for this post for the National Turkey Federation.
+Turkey tenderloin medallions marinated in coconut aminos, ghee, and rosemary, but then my grocer had these sexy-looking thighs!

 If you haven’t checked out the National Turkey Federation’s page ServeTurkey.org I highly recommend it.
 It’s has great nutritional facts, recipes, tips and explains the difference between conventional, organic and free range turkey.
 The more you know, being an informed consumer is the first step in taking control of your health.
 For more recipes, videos and tips head to Serve Turkey Facebook Page!